 - Dives available : Coral reefs, Wreck diving, Underwater caves

-- Pros : Best dive sites, unique adventure, flexible itinerary
+- Pros : Best dive sites, unique adventure and attractions, flexible itinerary

 Best places to dive in the Philippines